ByronHan333/Fraudulent-Click-Detection/README.md

 ## Objective

-To predict whether a user will download an app after clicking a mobile app advertisement.
+Detect fraudulent click traffic for mobile app ads and predict whether a user will download an app after clicking a mobile app advertisement.

 ## What We Did